psu13/mutable-hakyll/posts/need-to-know.md

 interesting, must be the most foundational and important thing in the world and everyone must also learn it."[^2]

-But of course this is just not true.
+Of course this is just not true.
 Most of these things were just bad puzzles that people had to solve back in the day because nothing better had been implemented yet.
 Folks were forced to use a lot of awkward implementations of a lot of marginal ideas.
 There is nothing _good_ or _foundational_ about them.
 Like `perl` they were a set of imperfect tools and often painful to use tools that happened to solve some problems people needed solving.

-But, often old nerds can't tell the difference between having learned something actually interesting and having been beaten in the face with the limitations of the stupid machines and learning how to work around the pain.
+However, often old nerds just can't tell the difference between having learned something actually interesting and having been beaten in the face with the limitations of the stupid machines and learning how to work around the pain.
 It changes your perspective if you think of all the weird and complicated technical things that you have learned over the years as brain damage/trauma instead of intellectual trophies to be proud of.
 The truth is that _most_ things are the former instead of the latter.

-Thus it is, as I said in the open, perfectly rational for people to ignore this bullshit until such time as they are forced to deal with it.
+So as I said in the open, it is perfectly rational for people to ignore this bullshit until such time as they are forced to deal with it.
 There is no reason to waste brain space on stupid technical puzzles from the past when you could be using to store the things you really need to solve your problems.

 With that main point out of the way you might now be wondering to yourself: "But psu, what _are_ the important things related to computer systems that you _should_ waste brain